How to Create a Project Management Plan

 How to develop a project management plan

 Clearly, a lot of information goes into the creation of a project management plan.
-So it’s reasonable to wonder how a project manager goes about pulling it all together.
+It’s reasonable to wonder how a project manager pulls it all together.
 First, you should be aware project plans are often considered “living” documents.
 This means they are expected to be updated and changed as the project matures and/or you discover new information requiring a change to the plan.
 Second, it takes time and effort to pull together a solid project management plan.
-You can follow these steps in order to do it as efficiently as possible:
+You can follow these steps to do it as efficiently as possible:

 Step 1: Meet with project stakeholders

-Even if project stakeholders have already been identified in another document, such as the business case or project charter,, it’s important to review the list and make sure it’s still accurate.
-Then, meet will all the project stakeholders to discuss the project objectives and scope.
+Even if project stakeholders have already been identified in another document, such as the business case or project charter, it’s important to review the list and make sure it’s still accurate.
+Then, meet with all project stakeholders to discuss the project objectives and scope.
 This ensures everyone is on the same page, particularly concerning assumptions, constraints, and expected outcomes.
-Discuss the planning process with the stakeholders and make sure you have their commitment to help with the process.
+Discuss the planning process with stakeholders and make sure you have their commitment to helping with the process.

 Step 2: Define key project roles

 All key stakeholders should be asked to provide input for the parts of the project relevant to them.
-In order to handle this, it’s important to define which stakeholders are involved with each area of the project.
+To handle this, it’s important to define which stakeholders are involved with each area of the project.
 This is often part of the stakeholder management plan or even part of the communication management plan.
-Relevant stakeholders include the project sponsor, team members, end users, and any other people directly involved, such as business experts, auditors, or quality testers.
+Relevant stakeholders include the project sponsor, team members, end-users, and any other people directly involved, such as business experts, auditors, or quality testers.

 Step 3: Hold a kick-off meeting